mau-mau0/mau-mau0/README.md

 ### <div align="center">I'm Kamau, a computer science undergrad infatuated with all of tech, finance, and crypto since 2019.
 I aim to become a full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working on [React About Me](https://about-kamau.netlify.app)
+- 🔭 I’m currently working on [Crypto Price Listener & Automated Trader]()

 - 🌱 I’m currently learning Solidity, Data Science, and React